hansopoien/rock-paper-scissors/readme.md

 }
 ```

--   The request must be send to the included address, for the above example the following:
+-   The request must be send to the included address, for the above example the following address:
     https://itchy-apples-say.loca.lt/api/games/3613614387/move
--   By sending the above request, the following should be returned for this example to player 1:
+-   By sending the above request, the following should be returned, for this example to player 1:

 ```json
 {